ceautery/autery.net/src/static/blog/baudot-wip.md

 The tech used in dial-up modem communications is built on ancient concepts.

-Transmitting simple information over distance has been done with smoke signals by natives of the Americas and Australian aboriginals.
+Transmitting simple information over distance has been done with simple tools throughout recorded history.
+Natives of the Americas and Australian aboriginals used smoke signals.
 Ming dynasty China used [a relay system of beacon towers](https://link.springer.com/article/10.1007/s12520-021-01283-7) along the Great Wall to warn of invaders.
 The ancient Greeks got creative with their [Polybius square](https://en.wikipedia.org/wiki/Polybius_square) fire-signaling to describe coordinates on a grid of letters (or on a cipher grid).

 A big leap forward from Polybius happened in France during the French Revolution.
 Claude Chappe conceived of a semaphore telegraph which would sit above a tower.
-The telegraph was two indicator arms that could each be rotated to 7 distict positions, connected to a base that could rotated into a horizontal or vertical position, giving `$$7 * 7 * 2 =  98` distinct numeric codes.
+The telegraph had two indicator arms that could each be rotated to 7 distict positions, connected to a base that could be rotated into a horizontal or vertical position, giving `$$7 * 7 * 2 =  98` distinct numeric codes.
 Each tower also had a telescope, to view other telegraphs in a chain between cities.

 .tip
 ![](/images/chappe_telegraph.jpg)
 [Télégraphe Chappe](https://commons.wikimedia.org/wiki/File:T%C3%A9l%C3%A9graphe_Chappe_1.jpg)
 by [Louis Figuier](https://en.wikipedia.org/wiki/Louis_Figuier)
-is licensed under public domain in France
+is licensed under public domain

 Six of the codes were meant to convey status information, or "control codes" - start of message, no one at the station right now, etc. The remaining 92 positions were used in a two-symbol code, where each code represented a French word, giving `$$92 * 92 = 8,464` possible words.
 Each station would have a codebook of 92 pages, with 92 words on each page.